ZEDXION Price Hits $1.00 (USDZ)

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-ZEDXION’s genesis date was May 15th, 2022.
+ZEDXION’s launch date was May 15th, 2022.
 ZEDXION’s total supply is 87,000,000,000 tokens.
+The Reddit community for ZEDXION is https://reddit.com/r/?utm_source=share&utm_medium=ios_app&utm_name=iossmf and the currency’s Github account can be viewed here.
 ZEDXION’s official Twitter account is @zedxionc and its Facebook page is accessible here.
-The Reddit community for ZEDXION is https://reddit.com/r/?utm_source=share&utm_medium=ios_app&utm_name=iossmf and the currency’s Github account can be viewed here.
+The official website for ZEDXION is zedxion.io.
 The official message board for ZEDXION is medium.com/@zedxion_exchange.
-The official website for ZEDXION is zedxion.io.

 Zedxion has been built to be a multi-chain application, if in the future new chains emerge that could benefit from Zedxion then those chains will be considered for integration.”

 It is usually not currently possible to buy alternative cryptocurrencies such as ZEDXION directly using US dollars.
-Investors seeking to trade ZEDXION should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+Investors seeking to trade ZEDXION should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy ZEDXION using one of the exchanges listed above.

 Receive News & Updates for ZEDXION Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ZEDXION and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.